Adversarial Domain Adaptation with Prototype-Based Normalized Output Conditioner: Experiments

 \section{Experiments}

-In this section, we conduct extensive experiments to evaluate the proposed methods i.e. SDAN and SSDAN.
-We start with experimental settings including benchmarks, implementation details, and compared methods.
-Then we compare our methods with related works on various UDA benchmarks.
-At last, we delve into our methods in terms of the ablation study, stability of training, sensitivity of hyper-parameters, and qualitative visualizations in the feature space or output space.
+In this section, we conduct extensive experiments to evaluate NOUN and PRONOUN.
+We start with experimental settings, including benchmarks, implementation details, and compared methods.
+Then we compare our solutions with related works on various UDA benchmarks.
+At last, we provide detailed analyses on our solutions, including ablation study, compatibility with self-training, stability of training, the sensitivity of hyper-parameters, and qualitative visualizations in the feature space or output space.